Home / Blog / How To Remove Personal Information From Internet Sites for Free

 4. Review the privacy settings for each app and adjust them as needed.
 For example, you may want to limit the amount of data that an app can access, such as your location or contacts.

-5. Be sure to also review the permissions for each app and revoke any permissions that are unnecessary or excessive.
+5. Be sure to also review each app’s permissions and revoke any that are unnecessary or excessive.
 For example, you may want to revoke an app’s permission to access your camera or microphone.

 6. Consider using a privacy-focused mobile browser or a virtual private network (VPN) to further protect your online activity and data.